 BEKAH graduated with Distinctions from the prestigious Artist Development Program at the British Academy of New Music in Stratford, East London in June 2013.
 It was on this course she formed a friendship with classmate Jess Glynne, alumni include the likes of Ed Sheeran and Rita Ora.
 While in London she spent her time writing numerous blogs and reviews for various entertainment websites.
 In addition, BEKAH was being commissioned to deliver guest talks to students across the country, including Oxford Brookes University, about working independently within the music industry.
 Students she scouted and mentored are now working globally earning a living from their craft as a direct result of their hard work coupled with her support and recommendations.

 In 2015 BEKAH began working alongside Sublime Music and was regularly commissioned to photograph live music events for the likes of; Mix Master Mike, Stanton Warriors, Lady Waks, Mafia Kiss and Luca Stricagnoli, to name a few.
-Being independent to the core, BEKAH then went about taking the appropriate steps to incorporate her Independent Record Label, 'Righteous Records Limited' working with the 'New Enterprise Allowance Scheme' in 2016.
+Being independent to the core, BEKAH then went about taking the appropriate steps to incorporate her Independent Record Label, 'Righteous Records Limited'.
 The following year BEKAH began working with the BBC to produce videos for the BBC iPlayer and was able to work with; The Sugarhill Gang, Feeder, The Charlatans, Aswad and Wilko Johnson, on videos which appear on their respective BBC Music pages, as well as John Bonham's first Memorial Concert in their hometown of Redditch and Billy Monger's BBC One news story.

 That same year BEKAH was given the opportunity to produce and present her own independent music show on FM Midland station, Black Country Radio.
 The station entrusted her to scout regional, national and international independent artists and shine a light on their music.
 In addition to this she was managing the Digital Studio at Serious Studios, one of the only music recording studios in the UK to be partnered with the world-renowned Abbey Road Studios.
-BEKAH then decided to go back to college as a mature student and studied Creative Media Production (TV & Film).
-She had to leave the course midway through her second year due to a rapid decline in her mental health, but was still able to obtain a Double Grade Distinction nontheless.
+BEKAH then decided to go back to college as a mature student and studied Creative Media Production (TV & Film) obtaining a Double Grade Distinction.